grafana/scenes/docusaurus/docs/scene-app-drilldown.md

 **Before you begin**: You must already know about React Router URL params, Grafana field configuration, and data links before continuing with this guide.
 :::

-To create a drill-down page for `SceneAppPage`, use the `drilldown` property of the `SceneAppPage` object.
+To create a drill-down page, use the `drilldown` property of the `SceneAppPage` object.

 ### Step 1.
 Create a Scenes app